adambard/learnxinyminutes-docs/haskell.html.markdown

     putStrLn result
     putStrLn "This was all, folks!"

 -- The type `IO` is an example of a "monad".
-The way Haskell uses a monad to do IO allows it to -- be a purely functional language.
-Any function that interacts with the outside world (i.e. does IO) -- gets marked as `IO` in its type signature.
-This lets us reason about what -- functions are "pure" (don't interact with the outside world or modify state) -- and what functions aren't.
+The way Haskell uses a monad to -- do IO allows it to be a purely functional language.
+Any function that -- interacts with the outside world (i.e. does IO) gets marked as `IO` in its -- type signature.
+This lets us reason about what functions are "pure" (don't -- interact with the outside world or modify state) and what functions aren't.

--- This is a powerful feature, because it's easy to run pure functions concurrently -- so concurrency in Haskell is very easy.
+-- This is a powerful feature, because it's easy to run pure functions -- concurrently; so, concurrency in Haskell is very easy.

 ----------------------------------------------------